 Is PRP Covered by Insurance?

 No, the treatment is not covered by private or public health insurance.

 How Much is PRP Therapy?

-PRP therapy costs will vary based on the injection location and the amount of PRP used.
-Come in and meet with our provider for a consult.
+PRP therapy costs vary based on the injection location and the number of sessions.
+Come and meet with our provider for a consult!

 Meet our Nurse Practitioner

 A nurse practitioner is a nurse with an advanced degree that has passed a national board.
 Nurse practitioners prescribe medications, treat illnesses, and administer physical exams.
 Tiffany Schulz is our onsite Nurse Practitioner that has years of experience offering health and hormone balancing.
 She’s focused on attending to your medical needs as well.
 Click below to learn more or schedule an appointment today!

 267 Spring Creek Pkwy Providence, UT 84332

 Spring Creek Medical Center successfully treats back pain, neck pain, knee pain, arthritis, headaches and migraines and has helped many individuals live a pain-free life.
 Our chiropractor, physical therapist, massage therapists and nurse practitioner proudly serve all of Cache Valley, including Logan, Providence, Smithfield, Nibley, Hyrum and North Logan, Utah.